Canada Passport Photo Size: Exact Dimensions & Rules

 Digital manipulation.
 IRCC prohibits retouching that alters your natural appearance.
 Basic adjustments to brightness and contrast are acceptable.
 Skin smoothing, blemish removal, or feature alteration are not.

 Incorrect file format or size.
-Digital submissions must be JPEG format, between 50 KB and 5 MB.
+Digital submissions through the IRCC portal must be JPEG format, between 200 KB and 5 MB, sized 1200 × 1800 px to 3000 × 4500 px.
 Other formats (PNG, HEIC, WebP) are rejected by the upload portal.

-- Position yourself 30–50 cm in front of the background
+- You are positioned 30–50 cm in front of the background to keep shadows off the wall

-- Remove glasses, hats, and head coverings (religious head coverings are permitted if worn daily)
+- Remove hats and head coverings (religious head coverings worn daily are permitted)

-- Face the camera directly with a neutral expression
+- Face the camera directly with a neutral expression, mouth closed, eyes open

-- Remove the background if it is not perfectly white
+- Remove the background if the photographer's backdrop is not perfectly uniform

-- Save as JPEG and verify the file is between 50 KB and 5 MB
+- Confirm the digital file is JPEG and between 200 KB and 5 MB

 Digital vs Print Submissions